microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/Feature_Contribution_Process.md

 ### Manager Implementation Requirements

-* Assembly Definitions for code outside of the `MixedRealityToolkit/_Core` folder.
+* Assembly Definitions for code outside of the `MixedRealityToolkit` folder.
   * This ensures features are self-contained and have no dependencies to other features.
-  * This only applies to `MixedRealityToolkit` folder.
-* Be defined using an interface found in `MixedRealityToolkit/_Core/definitions/<FeatureName>System`.
+* Be defined using an interface found in `MixedRealityToolkit/Definitions/<FeatureName>System`.
 * A feature's concrete manager implementation should inherit directly from `BaseManager` or `MixedRealityEventManager` if they will raise events.
-* A feature's concrete manager implementation should setup and verify scene is ready for that system to use in `Initialize`.
+* A feature's concrete manager implementation should setup and verify that the scene is ready for that system to use in `Initialize`.
 * A feature's concrete manager should also clean up after themselves removing anything created in the scene in `Destroy`.
 * Be registered with the Mixed Reality Manager.
-  * If the feature is a core feature, this should be hard coded into the `MixedRealityManager` and added to the `MixedRealityConfigurationProfile`.
+  * If the feature is a core feature, this should be hard coded into the `MixedRealityToolkit` and `CoreServices` and added to the `MixedRealityConfigurationProfile`.
     * This includes being able to specify a concrete implementation via dropdown using `SystemType`.
     * Features should have a configuration profile that derives from a scriptable object.
-    * A default configuration profile located in `MixedRealityToolkit-SDK/Profiles` and be assigned in the default configuration profile for the Mixed Reality Manager
+    * A default configuration profile located in `MixedRealityToolkit.SDK/Profiles` and be assigned in the default configuration profile for the Mixed Reality Manager
-  * If this feature is **not** a core feature, then it must be registered using the component configuration profile and implement `IMixedRealityComponent`.
+  * If this feature is **not** a core feature, then it must be registered using the extension service configuration profile and implement `IMixedRealityExtensionService`.
-* Have a default implementation located in `MixedRealityToolkit-SDK/Features/<FeatureName>`
+* Have a default implementation located in `MixedRealityToolkit.Services/<FeatureName>`
 * Events that can be raised with the system should be defined in the interface, with all the required parameters for initializing the event data.

 ### Event Data Implementation Requirements

 The Event Data defines exactly what data the handler is expected to receive from the event.

-* All Event Datum for the feature should be defined in `MixedRealityToolkit/_Core/EventDatum/<FeatureName>`.
+* All Event Datum for the feature should be defined in `MixedRealityToolkit/EventDatum/<FeatureName>`.
 * All new Event Data classes should inherit from `GenericBaseEventData`

 ### Handler Implementation Requirements

 The Handler Interface defines each event a component should be listening for and the types of data passed.
 End users will implement the interface to execute logic based on the event data received.

-* Handler interfaces should be defined in `MixedRealityToolkit/_Core/Interfaces/<FeatureName>System/Handlers`.
+* Handler interfaces should be defined in `MixedRealityToolkit/Interfaces/<FeatureName>System/Handlers`.
 * Handler interfaces should inherit from `UnityEngine.EventSystems.IEventSystemHandler`
 * Opt-in by default.
 To receive events from the system, the handler will need to register itself with the system to receive those events.